mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 ### Technique to add data: 1.
 Get more data of everything

-When training machine learning algorithms, it feels like always we wish we had even more data almost all the time.
+When training Machine Learning algorithms, it feels like always we wish we had even more data almost all the time.
 And so sometimes it's tempting to let's just get more data of everything.
 But, trying to get more data of all types can be slow and expensive.

 ### Technique to add data: 2.
 Only get more data of the types where needed